 Also, while it didn’t come up early on in Kaldheim Standard, Kaldheim has another sleeper card in the Legendary Creature Fynn, the Fangbearer.
 Fynn gives all creatures you control with deathtouch the ability to give a player two poison counters when it deals combat damage to that player.
 Notably, Vorinclex will allow you to double the amount of poison counters placed.
 Will that prove to be a competitive deck in the long run?
 Perhaps not, especially since everything hinges on Fynn surviving.
 Still, the interaction between Vorinclex and Fynn is there, even if it has only been hinted at and not seriously pursued.

-There’s rumblings that Vorinclex could be the first card banned in Standard from Kaldheim.
-While he is quite powerful and will certainly be a powerhouse for some time, at the time being it’s not yet clear if he’ll overtake the format in the way that overpowered cards such as Oko, Thief of Crowns became.
+There were rumblings that Vorinclex could be the first card banned in Standard from Kaldheim.
+While he is quite powerful and was a Standard powerhouse for some time, he never overtook the format in the way that overpowered cards such as Oko, Thief of Crowns did.
 As for why Vorinclex is on the plane of Kaldheim in the first place, it seems like it was little more than a strange fan service moment to help sell the set, which it certainly did regardless of the original intention.

 How would you play Vorinclex, Monstrous Raider?